 If an incidence of head lice are found in a particular class, the parents of that class will be informed.
-A child who has been infected and treated appropriately for lice must stop in the Lower School Principal's office for a head check before returning to their class.
+A child who has been infected and treated appropriately for lice must stop in the health room and/or Lower School Principal's office for a head check before returning to their class.
 Students will not be permitted to return to the classroom if live lice are found.